AngryCarrot789/FramePFX/README.md

 # FramePFX
-A small (non-linear) video editor, written in C# using WPF
+A small (non-linear) video editor, written in C# using Avalonia for the UI

 I mainly started this as a learning tool into the world of video/audio processing (all I really knew before this was basic OpenGL drawing), but also because other editors like vegas, premiere pro, hitfilm, etc, just seem to run so slowly and some of them just lack basic features (e.g zoom in the view port with CTRL + MouseWheel)